Jasperdg65/envLib/README.md

     RETURN

-Note you don't need to cover every exit point because when `lcPath` goes out of lexical scope, `SET PATH` is reset upon its destroy.
+Note you don't need to cover every exit point because when `loAlias` goes out of lexical scope, `SET PATH` is reset upon its destroy.

 ## Example -- saving the current work area